 Timeline of the crisis

-1885 – 1969: By 1892, Somalia was colonised by French (Djibouti), Britain (British Somaliland and Northern Kenya), Italy (Somalia) and Abyssinian Empire (Ogaden region in Ethiopia).
-In 1945, Italy lost Italian Somaliland to the British as a consequence of being in the losing side of World War Two.
-The combined territory is hence force known as British Somaliland.
-By 1949, Britain relinquishes its control of the area, and British Somaliland officially becomes Trust Territory of Somaliland, a United Nations Trusteeship, under Italian Administration.
-On 1st July 1960, Somalia gains its independence, and Aden Abdullahi Osman Daar becomes president until 1969.
+By 1892, Somalia was colonised by French (Djibouti), Britain (British Somaliland and Northern Kenya), Italy (Somalia) and the Abyssinian Empire (Ogaden region in Ethiopia).
+In 1945, Italy lost Italian Somaliland to the British as a consequence of being on the losing side of World War Two.
+The combined territory is hence a force known as British Somaliland.
+By 1949, Britain relinquished its control of the area, and British Somaliland officially became the Trust Territory of Somaliland, a United Nations Trusteeship, under Italian Administration.
+On 1 July 1960, Somalia gained its independence, and Aden Abdullahi Osman Daar became President until 1969.

 By 1988, the conditions within Somalia had worsened significantly that the Somali National Movement (SNM) began attacking government and military posts in Northern Somalia, initiating the Somali First Civil War.
 While SNM fought in the North, the United Somali Congress (USC), in coordination with other smaller groups, fought against General Barre in Mogadishu.
 During this four-year conflict, over 300,000 Somalis died as a result of war-related casualties, hunger, and disease.

 The pressure from the United Somali Congress (USC), in coordination with other smaller groups, ultimately forced President Barre to flee outside Somalia.